 Road Safety tips.

 Many cattle stations are unfenced and it is not uncommon to encounter wandering stock and wildlife.
 Serious accidents can occur due to collisions with kangaroos, cattle and various other animals and birds.
 If possible, avoid driving at dawn and dusk as these are the most dangerous times.
-Hire car companies in the Kimberley void insurance coverage on hire vehicles that are damaged when driven between dawn and dusk outside of the townsites.
+Hire car companies in the Kimberley void insurance coverage on hire vehicles that are damaged when driven between dusk and dawn outside of the townsites.

 Road trains are a unique part of travelling in Australia’s North West.
 The sheer size of these massive vehicles can be over whelming, some are more than 50 metres in length.
 Take care when overtaking road trains and only do so when you can clearly see the road ahead.
 Be aware that dust and stones can be kicked up on unsealed roads, obscuring vision and potentially damaging your vehicle.
 For further information on sharing the road with trucks go to Main Road Western Australia website: www.mainroads.wa.gov.au.